younghyunlee52/Website/_pages/dissertation.md

 ## What Immigrants Say

-Based on 35 interviews with first-generation Syrian and Turkish immigrants in Belgium and Germany, this chapter explores how immigrants themselves understand contact with natives and political integration.
-All names are pseudonyms.
+Selected findings from 35 interviews with first-generation Syrian and Turkish immigrants in Belgium and Germany.
+Names are pseudonyms.
 <div class="dissertation-interview-themes">
   <section class="dissertation-interview-theme">
     <h3>Positive Contact Is Recognition- or Appreciation-Based Interaction</h3>